 Make your seam allowances – the regular number is ⅝ inch.

-Ok, you have created a simple pencil skirt sloper exactly to your body curves.
+Ok, you have created a simple pencil skirt pattern exactly to your body curves.

 Now you will have to check the fit and make a test skirt to tweak the fit.

-I made mine and I can see that even if I was in a hurry to make the pattern the skirt fits really well.
+I made mine (still my daughter in the images) and I can see that even if I was in a hurry to make the pattern the skirt fits really well.
 Maybe I will need to change the waistline in the back though.
-I guess we all are used to wear jeans that are higher in the back.
+I guess we all are used to wearing jeans that are higher in the back.

-Did you like this guide?
-If you want to save it for future reference and to use it later when you are ready to sew the skirt, pin the image below or the first image of this article to your sewing board on Pinterest and follow me on Pinterest for more tips, tutorials, and inspiration.
+Did you find this tutorial helpful?
+If so, save this pin (see below) on your sewing board for future reference so you can come to it when you are ready to sew the skirt.
+Follow me on Pinterest for more tips, tutorials, and inspiration!